 - Trico Offshore was the original towing and supply company.
 This part of the company was primarily responsible for supplying platforms and other offshore structures with needed equipment.
 This could include drilling materials, drilling rigs, and personnel going to and leaving platforms for work periods.
 Trico Offshore also provided towing services, mainly for drilling rigs to and from drilling sites.

 - CTC Marine provided subsea trenching and protection.
 CTC Marine provided services to both the gas and oil industry and telecommunication companies.
-These services largely included burying transmission systems on the ocean floor.
+These services primarily included burying transmission systems on the ocean floor.
 This could consist of flow lines, pipelines, and cables for telecommunications.
-The subsidiary also installed certain types of subsea infrastructure like integrated service umbilicals.
+The subsidiary also installed certain types of subsea infrastructure, like integrated service umbilicals.

-When Trico was at its peak, it had a fleet of ten platform supply ships with large capacity, 41 other supply vessels, a line handling vessel, six crew boats, and six large towing vessels.
+When Trico was at its peak, it had a fleet of ten large-capacity platform supply ships, 41 other supply vessels, a line handling vessel, six crew boats, and six large towing vessels.

-There were thousands of employees, and the company operated in the U.S., the United Kingdom, Norway, the North Sea, and the waters of Australia, Brazil, West Africa, Mexico, and Southeast Asia.
+The company had thousands of employees and operated in the U.S., the United Kingdom, Norway, the North Sea, and the waters of Australia, Brazil, West Africa, Mexico, and Southeast Asia.

 Trico’s 2011 Bankruptcy